namuan/trello-task-manager-mcp/README.md

 - Create and manage tasks in Trello boards
 - Mark tasks as in-progress or completed
 - Get next available task
+- Add and manage checklists for tasks
+- Get next unchecked checklist item for focused work

 ## Prerequisites